Allied Health Team

 Occupational Therapists are health care professionals who assist individuals in developing or maintaining life roles and activities at home and in the community when the individual's ability to function independently has been challenged by accident, disability, disease, emotional or developmental difficulties.

-Our Occupational Therapist participates in ongoing learning and professional development activities and is committed to providing collaborative, evidence-based service to clients in North Hamilton.
+Our Occupational Therapists participate in ongoing learning and professional development activities and are committed to providing collaborative, evidence-based service to clients in North Hamilton.
 If you would like to learn more about Occupational Therapy, please visit the Canadian Association of Occupational Therapists website for more information: www.caot.ca

 How can the Occupational Therapist at NHCHC help me?

 - Increasing independence in self-care or home management activities (retraining, recommendations of adaptive equipment, etc).

 - Assessing home safety.